mdpolzin/pickleball-notifier/README.md

 - Never commit `config.json` to version control
 - The template file (`config.json.template`) is safe to commit
 - Bot IDs and API keys should be kept private

+### Troubleshooting YouTube Integration

+- **Missing API Key**: If `youtube.api_key` is not set, live stream detection will fail and messages will fall back to PickleballTV text.
+- **Quota Exceeded**: If you hit YouTube API quota, detection will temporarily fail; fallback messaging remains in place.
+- **No Live Match Found**: Not all courts are streamed on YouTube at all times; absence of a link is expected in that case.